 I and others have come to the conclusion that the key to successful and safe DIY spoke sealing is using a rim with the safety lips (right).
 These rims are stamped ‘MT’ as opposed to ‘WM’.

-SHORT VERSION rear wheel: easy to DIY • Front 21s: use an MT rim
+SHORT VERSION: AT rear wheel: easy to DIY • Front 21s: use an MT rim